Saurabhchopraofficial/anz_test/README.md

     npm run cy:open

-    On the Cypress UI, click the test you need to run (e.g in this case, shopping_test.js)
+    On the Cypress UI, click the test you need to run (e.g in this case, shopping_test.js).
+You can also select the browser from the list of supported browsers.

 4. To run test script on Chrome in headless mode, run the following command-